csswizardry/csswizardry.github.com/_posts/2024-10-01-the-ultimate-contract-templates-for-tech-consultants.md

 ## Why Use These Contract Templates?

-1. **Custom-Built for Tech Consultants:** Unlike generic templates, these contracts consider the unique needs of tech consultants—like intellectual property, evolving project scopes, and handling multiple clients.
+1. **Custom-Built for Tech Consultants:** Unlike generic templates, these contracts consider the unique needs of tech consultants — like intellectual property, evolving project scopes, and handling multiple clients.
 2. **Protect Your IP:** Ensure you retain ownership of your pre-existing intellectual property, and only transfer IP once all payments are cleared.